-APPENDIX D5: Handgun Revolver Division
+APPENDIX D5: Revolver Division

-1. Minimum power factor for Major 170 (see below)

-2. Minimum power factor for Minor 125

-3. Minimum bullet weight No

-4. Minimum bullet caliber / cartridge case length 9 mm (0.354") / 19 mm (0.748")

-5. Minimum bullet caliber for Major No

-6. Minimum trigger pull (see Appendix E4a) No

-7. Maximum handgun size No

-8. Maximum magazine length Not applicable

-9. Maximum ammunition capacity No, see below.

-10. Max. distance of handgun and allied equipment from torso 50 mm (see Rule 5.2.5)

-11. Rule 5.2.10 / Appendix E2 applies No

-12. Optical/electronic sights No

-13. Compensators, ports, sound and/or flash suppressors No
+1. Minimum power factor for Major 170 (see below) 2.
+Minimum power factor for Minor 125 3.
+Minimum bullet weight No 4.
+Minimum bullet caliber / cartridge case length 9 mm (0.354") / 19 mm (0.748") 5.
+Minimum bullet caliber for Major No 6.
+Minimum trigger pull (see Appendix E4a) No 7.
+Maximum handgun size No 8.
+Maximum magazine length Not applicable 9.
+Maximum ammunition capacity No, see below.
+10. Max. distance of handgun and allied equipment from torso 50 mm (see Rule 5.2.5) 11.
+Rule 5.2.10 / Appendix E2 applies No 12.
+Optical/electronic sights No 13.
+Compensators, ports, sound and/or flash suppressors No 14.
+Weight(s) attached to barrel that extend beyond the muzzle No

-- 14. No limit on cylinder capacity.
-Revolvers with a capacity of 7 rounds or more do not qualify for Major, even if rounds achieve Major power factor during testing by chronograph. - 15.
+- 15. No limit on cylinder capacity.
+Revolvers with a capacity of 7 rounds or more do not qualify for Major, even if rounds achieve Major power factor during testing by chronograph. - 16.
 "Self-loading" revolvers with retractable slides are prohibited in this Division.